 YES!
-There are affordable places to retire at the beach in Panama too!
+There are affordable places to retire at the beach in Panama!

-With the average Social Security check only $1544, it is difficult to retire in the United States, even if your house is paid for.
-Inflation has caused the price of groceries, medications, taxes, utilities, and just about everything else.
+With the average Social Security check only $1767 in 2024, it isn’t easy to retire in the United States, even if your house is paid for.
+Inflation has caused the price of groceries, medications, taxes, utilities, and almost everything else to increase.

 Living at the beach in North America, on only Social Security or a pension, would be almost impossible.